apisearch-io/docs/src/content/index.md

 > Check the output of the command.
 You will see that the system has generated
 > you a random app_id and a random index_id for security reasons.
-> Use them in your next commands.
+> Use them in your next specific app and index commands.

 It is important the output of this command execution.
 The command will generate you some random tokens for your application.
 To start fast with a simple demo,